Autumn Memory Game

 - Play– we played match.
-We put all the pieces down so that you couldn’t see their color and flipped them over one at a time, taking turns to make a match.
+We put all the pieces down so that you couldn’t see their color.
+Then, we flipped them over one at a time, taking turns to make a match.
 It didn’t take long but we played a few rounds.
-With a younger child I would have all the squirrels laid out and put the nuts in a bag and have the child draw the nut out and find the color match.
-With older children I would make more sets, and include a letter or number that would also have to be matched to challenge them.
+This autumn memory game is a versatile project.
+With a younger child, I would have all the squirrels laid out and put the nuts in a bag and have the child draw the nut out and find the color match.
+With older children, I would make more sets and include a letter or number that would also have to be matched to challenge them.
 Told you it’s easy to adapt.
-In a classroom I would have each child color one pair to make this a group project!
+In a classroom, I would have each child color one pair to make this a group project!

 Dot & Jabber and the Great Acorn Mystery by Ellen Stoll Walsh is a perfect fit for this activity!
 The little mouse detectives Dot and Jabber are trying to figure out how a tiny oak tree has sprouted so far from the big one across the meadow.
 I love how this book excites my son about learning.
 He wants to figure out this mystery right alongside the two little detectives.
 Isn’t that what science really is?
 A mystery to be solved?
 The mice do solve the mystery and a squirrel is involved but you will have to read the book for all the clues and details.
 I highly recommend this book , it’s engaging, visually beautiful and teaches about the life cycle of an oak tree effortlessly.